 - I recieved a large amount of feedback from my survey.

-Much and many are often used in negative and question forms.
-They are also used with too & so in both affirmative and negative statements.
-Note that while many can be used by itself in affirmative statements, much cannot be.
-Much is replaced by a lot of or lots of in affirmative statements (many can be replaced as well.)
+Much and many are mainly used in interrogative and negative sentences.
+They are also used in affirmative and negative sentences in combination with too and so.
+Notice: the word many can be used alone in affirmative sentences while the word much cannot.
+Much is replaced in affirmative sentences with a lot of or lots of (these expressions can also replace many).

 |How much sugar do you have?||How many people came to the concert?|